lseti1/AngularStudyStacker-123913/README.md

-Angular Web App (21/08/25)
+Angular Web App (04/09/25)
-# InfoMovie
+# Study Stacker
-This is an Angular web app that utilises Tailwind CSS for a flashcards application that will have multiple components and views.
+This is an Angular web app that utilises Angular & Tailwind CSS for a flashcards application that will have multiple components, views, services and pipes.

 ## Installation
 This application will not require installation.
 Simply ensure that you have an internet connection and access it through the link in the About section of this repository once it becomes available.